OpenIn 4

 Add application…

-OpenIn shows a dialog with all the applications that can be used as Mail Apps found on your system, if you are planning to rewrite the URL to a different scheme, or use the Browser with the Web Mail App, you can add it here.
+OpenIn shows a dialog with all the applications that can be used as Mail Apps found on your system.
+If you are planning to rewrite the URL to a different scheme, or use a browser with a web mail app, you can add it here.

-Select applications from the Add applications list and press Add to add them to the list of the applications for the Mail Apps.
+Select applications from the Add applications list and press Add to add them to the list of applications for mail apps.

 Order of the applications